Clergy

 The Rev. Patricia Rose

-Patricia had a 30-year career in education and communications, in addition to being a Spiritual Director for 17 years, before entering the ordination process.
-She graduated from Church Divinity School of the Pacific (CDSP) in May 2021 and has been the Curate at St. Stephen’s Episcopal Church in Columbus, Ohio, for the past two years.
+Patricia had a 30-year career in education and communications, in addition to being a Spiritual Director for 17 years before entering the ordination process.
+She graduated from Church Divinity School of the Pacific (CDSP) in May 2021 and has been the Curate at St. Stephen’s Episcopal Church in Columbus, Ohio, until 2023.
 Her time at St. Stephen’s gave her broad exposure to parish ministry, including preaching and presiding, pastoral care, formation, social justice, and hospitality.
 In addition, Patricia was responsible for worship and ministries at a small parish giving her experience in all administrative, finance, and building needs of a parish as well as experience in initiating new ministries.

 Music Staff